Japanese cypress, also known as “hinoki”, is in the cypress family and grows naturally in Japan and parts of Taiwan.

 In these ways, the Hinoki cypress is really attractive because it has good durability, prevents mold and ticks, and it also stimulates the brain with a good natural scent.

 Hinoki baths made from cypress wood- “Hinoki Buro” are becoming popular recently even in overseas countries.
 Taking a bath with the scent of Hinoki cypress makes you feel relaxed.

 However, remodeling the bathroom is quite difficult. please do not worry!
 You can enjoy the cypress effect with Hinoki wooden bath accessories!

 Moreover, EEG measurements have also revealed that its aroma has a sedative effect.
 You can increase the value of relaxing time by using Hinoki products.

 Hinoki is the most popular timber in Japan which is inseparable from Japanese life.

 When you know the Hinoki cypress benefits, why not enjoy the Hinoki life!

 “Hinoki” benefits aka “Phytoncide” effects last even after becoming products like I introduced today.
-It’s proven you can get the same effects of “Shinrin Yoku” aka “Forest bathing” just with being surrounded by natural wooden products.
+It’s proven you can get the same effects of “Shinrin Yoku” aka “Forest bathing” just by being surrounded by natural wooden products.

-Do you want check out?
+Do you want to check it out?
 Read Next!

 - Effects of Essential Oil from Hinoki Cypress, Chamaecyparis obtusa, on Physiology and Behavior of Flies